 To reduce stress while you are spending a lot of time home alone, you want to focus on your mental health.
 This is what is going to help you de-stress.
 Sometimes, because it actually reduces stress and anxiety.
 In other ways, it is more about distracting your mind so that you can focus on other things.

 For example, if you need fresh air, head outside to go for a walk.
 Keep your distance from others if you are social distancing (at LEAST 2m or 6 ft 6″), but just getting outside in the fresh air and getting some exercise is amazing for your emotional health.
+A great alternative to braving the great outdoors if you don’t feel ready for it, is to invest in some exercise equipment to give your body a good workout, perhaps an exercise bike or an elliptical trainer.
 Some other ideas include reading, doing meditation, and participating in baking or making crafts.

 Take care of your physical health

 In addition to your mental health, you can reduce stress by taking care of your body as well.
 This includes getting more exercise, eating a nutritious diet, and drinking water.
 But keep in mind that eating healthy doesn’t mean being on a restrictive diet or never having treats.
 Don’t burden your mind right now with dieting or weight loss.
 Just try to balance your meals and snacks with something healthy that also includes some indulgent treats.